newmanem23/admin-dashboard/README.md

-# admin-dashboard
-Admin Dashboard Project for The Odin Project Curriculum
+# Admin Dashboard
+This is the admin dashboard project as part of the Odin Project Curriculum.
+The project focuses on combining all the intermediate html and css concepts to finalize the section.

+Icons were designed by Dmitriy Bondarchuk.
+His page can be found [here.](https://iconscout.com/contributors/dmitriy-bondarchuk)